Financial-Times/x-dash/components/x-teaser-list/readme.md

 # x-teaser-list

-Renders a simple list of content teasers.
+Renders a simple list of content teasers, with optional save buttons.

 ## Installation